Our Top 5 Timber Flooring Solutions!

 Susceptible to staining and damage from liquid spills.
 (Solution- ensure you floor in coated with a quality polyurethane or oil finish, and wipe spills up in timely manner.)

 Timber floors are coated with a wide range of products to protect from stains and spills and bring out the natural beauty of the wood grain.
-There are a huge range of coatings available that offer different benefits but for the purposes of this article I’ll focus on the two most popular coatings offered by most good timber flooring providers.
+There is a huge range of coatings available that offer different benefits but for the purposes of this article I’ll focus on the two most popular coatings offered by most good timber flooring providers.

 Polyurethanes and Hardwax Oils.